OUR MISSION

 DONATE!

-The Greater Westhampton Historical Museum relies on donations by members and other interested persons for a significant portion of its operating budget.
-The Museum is a 503(c)(3) non-profit organization and all donations are tax-deductible.
+The Greater Westhampton Historical Museum thrives because of passionate supporters like you.
+As a 501(c)(3) nonprofit, we depend on donations to sustain our mission of preserving local history, curating impactful exhibits, and offering educational programs that ignite curiosity across generations.
 Donations can be made using a credit card, PayPal account, Venmo, or by mailing a check to our attention.
 We very much appreciate your support!

 Click here to make a donation >>